bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# Boolean Reflection Design

+- To decide some kind of property involving free variables, we split it into two parts:
+- First, *closed term* that *interns* all free variables into an AST (makes them into bvars), so we have e.g. decidable equality on it, which is closed.
+- An *environment* that refers to the local context (i.e. the fvars), which needs to be built by metaprogramming.
+- So, for example, to implement something like `ring`, we have a part that uses `bvars` to be able to build closed terms, and a decidable "isomorphism" predicate which shows that they will be equal.

 # Propositional Proof Systems And Proof Complexity

 ### DRUP